kagisearch/kagi-docs/docs/kagi/getting-started/index.md

 ## Quick Answer<a id='quick-answer'></a>

-[Quick Answer](https://help.kagi.com/kagi/ai/quick-answer.html) extracts and summarizes the important content from the search results including links to the source material.
+[Quick Answer](https://help.kagi.com/kagi/ai/quick-answer.html) uses AI to extract and summarize the important content from the search results including links to the source material.

+**Note**: You can conveniently trigger quick answer by appending question mark '?' to your search query or by pressing 'q' after your search results loaded.

 <img src="./media/summarize_results.png" width="675" alt="Quick Answer"><br />
 <br />